dailyideas/mobile-flashcards/README.md

 2. [Telegram](https://telegram.org/) installed on your phone

 ## Warnings
 1. This project was tested on *Ubuntu Focal 20.04* only.
-The [_Installation guide_](#Installation-guide) may not be applicable to other versions and Operating systems.
+The [_Installation guide_](#Installation-guide) may not be applicable to other versions and operating systems.

 ## Installation guide
 1. Install Docker Engine.